How to get ISO 8601 date format – yyyy-MM-dd T HH:mm:ss Z – printed in bash?

 - Bash date print X days ago

-- Bash print the current Unix timestamp or epoch time
+- Bash to print the current Unix timestamp or epoch time